remoteintech/remote-jobs/company-profiles/chainlink.md

 ## Region

-Current openings are fully remote
+All roles with Chainlink Labs are globally remote based.
+We encourage you to apply regardless of your location.

 ## Company technologies